Great Gifts Don’t Have to Be “Stuff”

 - Many of the class ideas offered below

-Among many to consider are: cooking, brewing, dance, pet training, computer skills, sports/fitness, foreign language, musical instrument, pottery, knitting, painting and other arts, outdoor skills, first aid, massage, photography or video production, writing.
+Consider giving lessons for cooking, brewing, dance, pet training, computer skills, fitness, foreign language, musical instrument, outdoor skills, first aid, massage, photography, video production, writing, pottery, knitting, painting and other arts,

 One reader wrote us to say, “My brother is a music promoter and I donated 5 hours to help him improve his website…gifts of expertise are especially useful to people who work for themselves.”